name Ridway comes from when the family resided at the ridgeway

 The English language only became standardized in the last few centuries; therefore, spelling variations

 are common among early Anglo-Saxon

 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Ridway has been recorded under many different variations, including Ridgway, Ridgeway and others.

 Early Notables of the Ridway family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Ridway Notables in all our PDF Extended History products and printed products wherever possible.
+Plantation.
+He was son and heir of Thomas Ridgeway of Tor Mohun, Devon.
+He was born either at Torwood or at Tor Abbey and was appointed collector of customs at...
+Another 71 words (5 lines of text) are included under the topic Early Ridway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ridway family to Ireland